jordaniza/jordaniza/README.md

 - Auxo is a DeFi yield farming protocol on Ethereum that rewards stakers who participate in onchain governance.
 - Auxo has a non-dilutive token model: stakers are not diluted by inflation, and instead receive rewards directly in wETH.
-- Auxo is my day-to-day focus, where I work as a Smart Contract development lead.
+- Auxo was my previous focus, where I worked as a Smart Contract development lead.

 ### [Learn Assembly by Hacking Smart Contracts](https://jordaniza.netlify.app)